ucsf-wynton/wynton-website-hpc/docs/hpc/howto/install-from-source.md

 ### Step 2 - Building

-If the configuration steps complete without errors, it is often straightforward to build ("compile") the software my calling `make`.
+If the configuration steps complete without errors, it is often straightforward to build ("compile") the software by calling `make`.
 The `make` command will use formal build instruction in the `Makefile`, but we don't have to know about those details.
 Just call `make` as in: